fullstack-hy2020/fullstack-hy2020.github.io/src/content/6/en/part6a.md

 ```

-<code>...numbers</code> breaks the array up into individual elements, which can place i.e to another array.
+<code>...numbers</code> breaks the array up into individual elements, which can be placed in another array.

 ```js
 [...numbers, 4, 5]